-A proposed COM must employ a chief financial officer who is qualified by education, training, and experience to provide organizational leadership related to the financial health of the institution.
+A proposed COM-that is not affiliated with a parent institution must employ a chief financial officer who is qualified by education, training, and experience to provide organizational leadership related to the financial health of the institution.
 The chief financial officer must have a minimum of three years' experience in administration in financial management in an institution of higher education or healthcare setting.